-- 3.3.1 Torquay.
+3.3.1 Torquay.
 The Torquay Neighbourhood Plan (TNP) includes Policies TH3 "Future Growth Area Priorities", TH4 "Affordable homes from greenfield developments", and a Community Aspiration for increased affordable housing (page 15).
 Policy TH4 indicates a sequential preferred order for affordable homes of on-site provision, mixed on-site and off-site provision, with commuted payment being the last preference.
-Several community aspirations support the delivery of affordable housing. - 3.3.2 Paignton.
+Several community aspirations support the delivery of affordable housing.

+41 The definition of Previously developed land (also called "brownfield") is set out in the Glossary of the NPPF.
+42 Or other person who the Council has put in place to carry out the housing functions.

+- 3.3.2 Paignton.
 Policy PNP1(c) supports the delivery of affordable housing to meet the Local Plan's strategic needs. - 3.3.3 Brixham Peninsula.
 Development within the Brixham Peninsula area will need to conform to Policy BH1 and BH2 of the approved BPNP.
 Policy BH1 seeks on site provision of affordable homes as a first preference.
 Off-site contributions will be considered where this would result in a larger number of affordable homes being provided, but only if directly allocated towards the physical provision of affordable homes within the Brixham Peninsula.
-Policy BH1.3 provides a cascade mechanism for commuted sums to be released for wider provision if not used within the Brixham Peninsula.
+Policy BH1.3 provides a cascade mechanism for commuted sums to be released for wider provision if not used within the Brixham Peninsula. - 3.3.4 Policy BH2 of the Brixham Peninsula Neighbourhood Plan sets a local occupancy requirement for new affordable homes in the Peninsula.

-&lt;sup>42 Or other person who the Council has put in place to carry out the housing functions.

-3.3.4 Policy BH2 of the Brixham Peninsula Neighbourhood Plan sets a local occupancy requirement for new affordable homes in the Peninsula.
 In practice this is likely to be achieved through priority being given to qualifying residents as part of the Devon Home Choice bidding process, having regard to the Council's other legal obligations.
 Policies BH4.3 and BH9 consider affordable housing exception sites.